 The difference manifests itself in the care taken by the servant-first to make sure that other people’s highest priority needs are being served.
 The best test, and most difficult to administer is: Do those served grow as persons?
 Do they, while being served, become healthier, wiser, freer, more autonomous, more likely themselves to become servants?
 And, what is the effect on the least privileged in society?
 Will they benefit or at least not be further deprived?
 [Excerpt from Greenleaf, R.K.
 (1991).
 The servant as leader ([Rev. ed.]).
 Indianapolis, IN: Robert K. Greenleaf Center.]

-Greenleaf continues in his second major essay, The Institution as Servant to focus on the behavior of institutions.
-He wrote:
+Greenleaf’s second major essay, The Institution as Servant, focused on the behavior of institutions:

 This is my thesis: caring for persons, the more able and the less able serving each other, is the rock upon which a good society is built.
 Whereas, until recently, caring was largely person to person, now most of it is mediated through institutions – often large, complex, powerful, impersonal; not always competent; sometimes corrupt.
 If a better society is to be built, one that is more just and more loving, one that provides greater creative opportunity for its people, then the most open course is to raise both the capacity to serve and the very performance as servant of existing major institutions by new regenerative forces operating within them.
 [Excerpt from Greenleaf, R.K.
 (1976).
 The institution as servant.
 Indianapolis, IN: Robert K. Greenleaf Center.]

-Robert Greenleaf’s work emerged during the same time period that Michigan’s philanthropic infrastructure was developing.
-His Center was founded in 1964.
-His first essay was published in 1970.
-He offered his point of view on individual and institutional leadership that was familiar to Michigan foundations.
+Greenleaf’s work emerged during the development of Michigan’s philanthropic infrastructure.
+The Center for Applied Ethics was founded in 1964, Greenleaf’s first essay published in 1970, and his point of view on individual and institutional leadership was familiar to Michigan foundations.

 As important to the understanding of servant leader behavior as the definition, are the examples and lessons learned from the actions of Michigan’s philanthropic leaders.
 Throughout the discussion of Our State of Generosity are a myriad of specific illustrations.
 A general overview of the leadership philosophy in Michigan includes the following practical applications:

-The State of Michigan has an unusually sophisticated and strong interconnected network of support structures designed to: increase charitable giving; support civic engagement through volunteerism; and improve the efficiency and effectiveness of philanthropic efforts.
+Michigan has an unusually sophisticated and strong interconnected network of support structures designed to increase charitable giving, support civic engagement through volunteerism, and improve the efficiency and effectiveness of philanthropic efforts.
 This ethic of support is embodied in four major institutions:

 What may be the key characteristic defining the leadership behaviors of individuals and institutions that created this powerful and complex web of civic engagement is servant leadership.

-Video: Watch leaders discussing Michigan’s culture of servant leadership.
+Video: Leaders discussing Michigan’s culture of servant leadership.